The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Speed of the travelling waves

 The expected peak of uninfected cells at the invasion front can be found by numerically solving for $\bar{u}$ the equation

-Fig. \ref{fig:ubar} shows the two curves for different values of the parameters; the values of $\bar{u}$ at the intersection are the ones used in Figs. \ref{fig:lv_low} (blue line), \ref{fig:lv_high} (red line), \ref{fig:pv} (blue line in panel (b) and red line in panel (c)) and \ref{fig:Dvlow} (yellow line in panel (a) and purple line in panel (b)).
+Fig. \ref{fig:ubar} shows the two curves for different values of the parameters; the values of $\bar{u}$ at the intersection are the ones used in Fig. \ref{fig:lv_low} (parameters used for the blue line), supplementary material S3 (parameters used for the red line), Fig. \ref{fig:Dvlow}a (parameters used for the yellow line) and Fig. \ref{fig:Dvlow}b (parameters used for the purple line).